refresh(PIX) - Fotolia

 This generates and manages keys for encryption functions, but also serves as a hardware root of trust to ensure integrity of the system itself.
 The Secure Processor only allows low-level code with a valid digital signature to run, preventing the system being compromised by attacks that inject malicious code at boot-up prior to the operating system loading.

-This approach is taken a step further with Secure Encrypted Virtualisation (SEV), which enables each virtual machine running on a server to be protected using its own encryption key.
-This ensures virtual machines are protected against a compromised hypervisor, for example.
+This approach is taken a step further with Secure Encrypted Virtualisation (SEV), which enables each virtual machine (VM) running on a server to be protected using its own encryption key.
+This ensures VMs are protected against a compromised hypervisor, for example.

 There is a caveat to this, of course: encrypting and decrypting all memory accesses on the fly carries a performance penalty, even with dedicated hardware doing the job.

-AMD said this adds 7ns or 8ns to memory accesses, but claims it only incurs a 1.5% hit on performance.
+AMD says this adds 7ns (nanoseconds) or 8ns to memory accesses, but claims it only incurs a 1.5% hit on performance.
 The feature is optional, however, and customers can choose to use it or not.

 Locking down colocation